 Other Australian Shepherd mixed breed dogs

-Though the Pitbull Australian Shepherd mix is popular, there are plenty of other options out there if you’re looking for other Australian Shepherd mixes.
+Though the Pitbull Aussie Shepherd mix is popular, there are plenty of other options out there if you’re looking for other Australian Shepherd mixes.

 Besides the Aussie Pitbull, some other dogs that may become Australian Shepherd mixes include: